zeya-anwar/Photon-Cloud-Integration/README.txt

 Credentials:
 + PlayFab Title Id: this is the id of your PlayFab game.
 We are using "FD3A", and this can be found at the top of PlayFabIntegration.cs
 + PlayFab Authentication: For this example we are using a testing account tied to a testing device.
 You will want to change this if you wish authenticate with your own users.
-    ++ PlayFab User Id: Obtained after authentication, provided to the PUN SDK for CustomAuthentication.
+    ++ PlayFab User Id: Obtained after authentication, provided to the Photon SDK for CustomAuthentication.
-    ++ PlayFab Authentication Ticket: Obtained after authentication, provided to the PUN SDK for CustomAuthentication.
+    ++ PlayFab Authentication Ticket: Obtained after authentication, provided to the Photon SDK for CustomAuthentication.
 + Photon App Id: A GUID that uniquely defines your title.
-This can be found by visiting "PlayFab game manager > Servers > Photon" and should be saved into the PUN Setup Wizard
+This can be found by visiting "PlayFab game manager > Servers > Photon" and should be saved into the Photon Setup Wizard

 Once you have these factors in place, you are ready to web hook.